We’ve been using shortcodes in WordPress themes for years, and they have become a standard part of how we build sites.

 Why Use Shortcodes in Your WordPress Themes?

-WordPress comes with a few built-in shortcodes, but there are also many popular WordPress plugins that add shortcodes to your site.
+WordPress comes with a few built-in shortcodes.
+Plus, popular WordPress plugins provide their own shortcodes to help you display content.

 However, sometimes, you may want to use a shortcode inside your WordPress theme files.